 Jane Street, which has acquired a reputation as one of the toughest places on Wall Street to get a job, was born in 1999 as a quant-trading firm focused on ETF arbitrage.
-By 2016, they handled more than $1T in trades a year.
+The firm traded over $10T across bonds, equities, and ETFs in 2019 alone.
 With that large volume has come an increase in capacity, leading top asset managers and others to start looking to firms like Jane Street to help with their trading needs.

 “We understand the advantage of the independent market makers over the big investment banks,” said Michael Bumkeun Cho, who is a portfolio manager at the $200B firm Samsung Asset Management.
 He began using Jane Street, according to the New York Times, “when he learned that Jane Street responded more quickly to his trading orders and charged lower fees.”